squeek502/fuzzing-lua/README.md

 local <name> = <string> <eof>
 ```

-if there is an error while lexing, then the error appears on the second line of the file.
-If the last `'` in the `'world'` string in the previous example were omitted, then the output would look like:
+If there is an error while lexing, then the error appears on the second line of the file.
+For example, if the last `'` in the `'world'` string in the previous example were omitted, then the output would look like:

 ```
-local <name> = <string>
+local <name> =
 [string "fuzz"]:3: unfinished string near '<eof>'
 ```